 Cafe Clock is located at Derb Chtouka in Marrakech and they are open from 9 am to 10 pm daily.
 If you need, their phone number is 212- 5243-78367.
 There is also a location in Fez if you’ll be over there instead of Marrakech.

-Riding a camel was top on my Moroccan to do list!
+Riding a camel in Morocco was at the top of my to do list!
 It was my first time ever on a camel and I wasn’t entirely sure what to expect.

 After hanging out for a bit we rode the camels back to camp and spent the rest of the day chillin’.